kgroveshok/z80-homebrew/DEV-DIARY.md

-DONE At boot detect if key is held for debug, add another key for hardware diags like checking keyboard etc TODO Create a disk UI in native asm for robustness and speed?
+TODO Create a disk UI in native asm for robustness and speed?
-TODO Add a simple assembler feature like BBC Basic TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above TODO fix saving more than a single block of file storage TODO fix loading more than a single block of file storage TODO ?DUP word to duplicate if the TOS value is non-zero TODO PICK word to pick a value at a given value on stack and move to TOS TODO add more editing features
+TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above TODO fix saving more than a single block of file storage TODO fix loading more than a single block of file storage TODO add more editing features
 TODO need words to report on hardware e.g. screen dims TODO need word to get file id by name